felipetovarhenao/bell-tutorials/public/markdown/16_loops.md

 ## The `for` Loop

-`for` loops iterate through elements of an existing list.
+`for` loops allow to iterate through elements of an existing list.
+Relative to `while` loops, `for` loops are more flexible and versatile in their behavior.
+This, however, comes at the expense of more elaborate syntax.

 ### Syntax